Topener/nl.fokkezb.pullToRefresh/README.md

 ![Updating](https://raw.github.com/FokkeZB/nl.fokkezb.pullToRefresh/master/docs/updating.png)

 ## Features
-* Initialize the widget through one simple call.
+* Add the widget to your *TableView* using just one line of code.
-* Change (localize) any of the messages displayed.
+* Override all styling via your app's `app.tss`.
-* Manually trigger the widget, e.g. for first load.
+* Manually trigger the widget from your controller.

 ## Future work
-* Android and Mobile Web compatibility.
+* Full Android, Mobile Web, Tizen and BlackBerry compatibility and testing.
+* Support for *ListView*s.

 ## Quick Start
 * Download the latest [release](https://github.com/FokkeZB/nl.fokkezb.pullToRefresh/releases).